utrechtzouk/utrechtzouk.github.io/online-classes.md

 The focus is on the technique, not the choreo.

-Module 2 out of 3: will cover different rhythms, and detailed basic footwork patterns for leaders and followers.
+Module 2 out of 3:
+will focus on balance,
+and on turning patterns in Brazilian Zouk such as travelling turns and boomerang/bonus patterns.

 *Please note!*